Table of Contents

 Smarter mobile layouts

 When you take a look at the best designed website, you will often see that the majority of calls to action (CTAs) are positioned in the upper part of the page.
 Quite often, CTAs are placed above the fold.
 One issue with this hypothesis is that, due to the explosion of new devices and huge variety of resolutions, it is now more difficult to predict where the fold will be.
 Unless every page of your website has full screen header, you can’t predict the fold on every page and every device.
-Fortunately, we can get very close to hypothetical fold by using the smallest viewport size.
+Fortunately, we can get very close to hypothetical fold by using the smallest.

 Another reason for placing calls to action to the upper part of the page is that hypothesis that mobile users are in most cases on the move.
 Let’s also not forget that mobile users often have only limited time and as well as bandwidth.
 If we put CTAs to the upper part of the page (also the screens) with related content under it, we can save users’ time and make their experience better.